rancher/docs/content/rancher/v2.6/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 Rancher can be installed on any Kubernetes cluster, including hosted Kubernetes providers.

-The steps to set up an air-gapped Kubernetes cluster on RKE or K3s are shown below.
+The steps to set up an air-gapped Kubernetes cluster on RKE, RKE2, or K3s are shown below.

 {{% tabs %}}
 {{% tab "K3s" %}}